01: Introduction: Premium transcon service between Los Angeles and New York

 07: Delta Airlines 767-300 business class (Delta One) New York to Los Angeles

 08. Delta Sky Club, LAX

 09: Delta Connection ERJ-175 first class Los Angeles to San Diego

-Visiting this Delta Sky Club here in JFK was a bit of an emotional roller coaster.
+Visiting the Delta Sky Club in Terminal 4 at JFK was a bit of an emotional roller coaster.
 During the entire taxi ride to the airport, I was anticipating how good the Delta One lounge was going to be.
 But once I arrived at the airport, I learned that there won’t be a Delta One lounge here until sometime next year.
 Darn!
 Oh well – I have heard that the regular Sky Club here was pretty good, so once again I was feeling a sense of curious anticipation as set off in search of it.

 Feeling relieved once I was inside, I did a quick tour to get a sense of what this lounge had to offer.
 It was broken up into many rooms (both large and small), with a well-stocked business center and a nice “quiet room” with recliner chairs and flat screen TVs.

 Food options seemed decent.
 There was a small snack bar with two kinds of hot soups and a large bowl of boiled eggs when I arrived, along with a smaller bar consisting of simple snack items.
 I thought that seemed a bit weak, but I should mention that they brought out a plethora of other free hot-food items a couple hours later.
 I guess the point to be made here is that whether or not there will be food here is kind of a hit-or-miss thing.
 If you want a drink of any kind, you have to go to the bar.

 In addition to the free light snacks, there was a full menu of heartier for-purchase food available that looked pretty good too.
 You could either order in-person via one of the many menus sitting around on the tables, or you could use the self-serve kiosk to order and purchase your selection.